 Veterans who have already made the transition to civilian life will be able to apply for a service leavers ID card by the end of the year.

 The initiative is designed to give veterans easier access to public and charitable support including healthcare and housing.

 Veterans are also being asked to identify themselves with their GP as having served, so that they can receive appropriate support.

-When the next stage of the ID card scheme was announced, Defence Secretary Gavin Williamson said:
+Last year, when the ID card scheme was announced, Defence Secretary Gavin Williamson said:

 "It's absolutely vital that we remain resolute in our support for those who have served our country so well.